Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Conclusions and Future Works

-This paper proposes FloppyNet, a compact binary network to solve the VPR problem.
-FloppyNet achieves comparable VPR performance as deeper and full precision networks in changing environments with drastically lower memory requirements.
-A network with such a small memory footprint opens up several opportunities for embedded systems.
-FloppyNet may be employed on very cheap hardware to enable VPR or replace existing networks to save resources to implement additional functionalities for autonomous robotic navigation.
-For example, several \art{} image descriptors, such as Cross-Region-Bow and NetVLAD, use a VGG-M model to extract image features that are subsequently post-processed to compute a robust image representation.
-If FloppyNet is used instead, the memory requirements of both Cross-Region-Bow and NetVLAD would decrease dramatically.
-This suggests that a natural extension of this work would be to investigate feature pooling and post-processing techniques applied to BNNs.
+This paper proposes FloppyNet, a compact binary network, to solve the VPR problem.
+FloppyNet achieves comparable VPR performance to deeper and full-precision networks in changing environments with drastically lower memory requirements and substantial computational speed-up.
+Such lightweight networks open up several opportunities for embedded systems and edge computing in general.
+FloppyNet may be employed to enable VPR on very cheap hardware or replace standard CNNs to free up resources to allocate for additional functionalities to improve a robot's navigation system or increase the frame rate on low-cost embedded applications.
+For example, NetVLAD is a two-stage image descriptor that uses VGG to extract image features that are subsequently post-processed to compute a robust image representation.
+VGG is a large network that requires a relatively long time to extract image features.
+If a BNN such as FloppyNet is used instead, NetVLAD's memory requirements and computational efficiency improve dramatically.
+This example suggests that a natural extension of this work investigates the applicability of BNNs in multi-stage descriptors that use a CNN as a feature extractor.